Code-Institute-Submissions/milestone-2-memory-game/README.md

 •	Testing with different screen resolutions – <span style="color:green">Passed</span>

-•	Testing the graphical user interface on target devices: smartphones – <span style="color:red">Failed</span> – Landscape view of Iphone XS, Pixel 2, IPhone 6-7 is not responding correctly, this will be fixed and documented appropriately (Testing made using http://www.responsinator.com/)
+•	Testing the graphical user interface on target devices: smartphones – <span style="color:red">Failed</span> – Portrait view of Iphone XS, Pixel 2, IPhone 6-7 is not responding correctly, this will be fixed and documented appropriately (Testing made using http://www.responsinator.com/)

+•	Testing the graphical user interface on target devices: smartphones Landscape view – <span style="color:red">Failed</span> – Landscape view of Iphone XS, Pixel 2, IPhone 6-7 is not responding correctly - the cards show up as intended, but the current weather forecast is put behind the Game Board and is not visible.
+This will be fixed and documented appropriately (Testing made using http://www.responsinator.com/)

 •	Testing the graphical user interface on target devices: tablets – <span style="color:green">Passed</span>